 Book now: Razzo

 What: There’s something about Thai food that makes it almost addictive - we can’t get enough of those sweet, sour, salty combinations and Ting Thai Caravan bring bucketloads of flavour to each plate they make.
 Expect steaming bowls of beef soup, fragrant Massaman curries and big plates of wok-fried noodles, and with most dishes coming in under a tenner, you can eat really well for a good price here.
-Ting Thai Caravan has three sites across the city, so there’s never one too far away, and it’s a great, casual restaurant to gather with friends so that you can share a range of things from the different sections of the menu.
-There’s a no bookings policy, so make sure to turn up early if you want to grab a seat.
+Ting Thai Caravan is a great casual restaurant to gather with friends so that you can share a range of things from the different sections of the menu.
+There’s a no-bookings policy, so make sure to turn up early if you want to grab a seat.

 Where: 8-9 Teviot Place, EH1 2QZ